Wahyubotz78/nerdy-css-themer/README.md

 - Removes everything that does not affect colors
 - Extracts all the colors to variables under `:root` for easier editing
 - Makes the new colors and rules `!important` for easier injection
+- Removes unused CSS and optimizes the file
+- Beautifies the final theme file
-- To be used with combination with Chrome extensions
+> To be used with combination with Chrome extensions

 ## How To
 - Find a website to recolor
 - Download the css file
 - Import the module
-> You can also just use the `npm run test` if you wanna quickly modify the file
+> You can also just use the `npm run test` if you want to quickly modify the file
 - Modify the `.css` file
 - Edit the colors to your liking in the newly generated stylesheet
 > You can inject stylesheets in Chrome extensions and make some cool skins